Plan for Tomorrow | Tips for choosing a life insurance beneficiary

 Tips for choosing a life insurance beneficiary

-Making the decision to purchase life insurance is often driven by the desire to provide benefits to the people in your life, a business, or another entity.
-Choosing your policy’s beneficiary is an important step of the life insurance process.
-“We work with beneficiaries everyday who are grateful for one of their loved ones’ final gifts,” says Associate Vice President of Claims Shelli Hopley.
-“It’s so important to make sure your beneficiary is up-to-date.”
-There are several things you’ll want to keep in mind before making your selection, including policy rules and state laws.
-Here are eight questions to help you choose your life insurance beneficiary.
+The decision to purchase life insurance is often driven by the desire to provide benefits to the people in your life, a business, or another entity.
+Choosing your policy’s beneficiary is an important step in the life insurance process.
+Before making your selection, consider policy rules and state laws.

-You may purchase life insurance for a variety of reasons, including helping to cover funeral expenses, paying off debt, providing financial security for your loved ones, or leaving money to a company or business so they can continue in your absence.
-You may also like to leave money for your child’s education or make sure the inheritance and estate taxes are covered on any assets your heirs receive.
-When choosing your beneficiary, think about the goals you would like to accomplish with your policy.
+People buy life insurance for a variety of reasons, including helping to cover funeral expenses, paying off debt, financially protecting loved ones, or leaving money to a company or business so they can continue in their absence.
+A person may also wish to leave money for a child’s education or make sure any applicable inheritance and estate taxes are covered on any assets their heirs receive.
+When choosing a beneficiary, think about the goals you would like to accomplish with your policy.

-When selecting your beneficiary, you have some other options beyond your immediate family.
+When selecting a beneficiary, there are some other options beyond immediate family members.
 Additional examples of beneficiaries include:

 • A single person